 5. To

-draw money from the treasury, but in consequence of appropriations made by law;
+draw money from the treasury, but in consequence of appropriations made by law,

-and a regular statement and account of receipts and expenditures of all public
+and account of receipts and expenditures of all public money shall be published

-money shall be published from time to time and at least once per annum;
+from time to time and at least once per annum;

 6. To

-office, or title, of any kind whatever, from any foreign state;
+or title, of any kind whatever, from any foreign state;

 7. To